Ilala River

-Ilala is a river of northern Ethiopia.
-Rising in the mountains of Dergajen (2676 metres above sea level), it flows westward to Giba River which empties finally in the Tekezé River.
+The Ilala is a river of northern Ethiopia.
+Rising in the mountains of Dergajen (2,676 metres above sea level), it flows westward to Giba River which empties finally in the Tekezé River.

 Hydrography

 It is a confined river, locally meandering in its narrow alluvial plain, with a slope gradient of 14 metres per kilometre.
 With its tributaries, the river has cut a deep gorge.

 Hydrology

 Hydrological characteristics

 The runoff footprint or annual total runoff volume is 48,000,000 m³.

 Peak discharges up to 259 m³ per second occur in the second part of the rainy season (month of August) when there are strong rains and the soils are saturated with water in many places.

 The percentage of total rainfall that directly leaves the catchment as storm runoff (also called runoff coefficient) is 14%.

 The total amount of sediment that is transported by this river amounts to 222,000 tonnes per year.
 Median sediment concentration in the river water is 2.45 grammes per litre, but may go up to 62 g/L. The highest sediment concentrations occur at the beginning of the rainy season, when loose soil and dust is washed away by overland flow and ends up in the river.

-As such water contains many nutrients (locally it is called “aygi”), farmers estimate that it strengthens their cattle, which they will bring to the river.
+As such water contains many nutrients (locally it is called "aygi"), farmers estimate that it strengthens their cattle, which they will bring to the river.
 All in all, average sediment yield is 878 tonnes per km² and per year.
 All measurements were done at a purposively installed station near the mouth of the river, in the years 2004–2007.